Lamb and chickpea soup

 - Add the lamb, stir until meat is browned

-- Add the garlic and cinnamon stick (stir briefly) then add the crushed tomatoes and 500ml of the stock.
+- Add the garlic, cinnamon stick and pepper (stir briefly) then add the crushed tomatoes and 500ml of the stock.
 Bring to the boil, then (use the simmer pad if you've got one to) keep it simmering for an hour and a half.
 Stir occasionally.

 - Add the drained chickpeas, carrot and beans and cook for a further 1 hour.
 Stir occasionally.